 You’ll be able to enter your passport number as well, which will help you if you need to arrange a student visa.
 Don’t worry if you don’t have a passport yet – you can add your passport number after you’ve submitted your application.

 Applying in other languages

 It’s not possible to apply in an alternative language, but you can use some European characters in your personal details, personal statement, employment and referee details.
-Download the document below to see which characters: some of which will be substituted for similar UK characters.

 How to add your previous qualifications

 - Make sure you add as much detail as possible – including grades and results.
 Without enough information universities might struggle to make a decision.